 sudo apt-get update

-sudo apt install libboost-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libevent-pthreads-2.0-5 libminiupnpc10 libzmq5 libdb4.8 libdb4.8++
+sudo apt install libboost-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libevent-pthreads-2.1-6 libminiupnpc10 libzmq5 libdb4.8 libdb4.8++

-This time, you should get a help menu, and no errors about missing dependencies.
+If everything is installed correctly, you should get a help menu, and no errors about missing dependencies.
 There will be a

 Then, send exactly 10,000 NRG to this address.